You finished your book. You found an agent. You have a publisher who wants to buy the rights to publish your book. Congratulations! Now what?

-A few other points to remember:
+A few other points to remember about options:

-– Make sure the option can be exercised only if the publisher is not in breach of the publishing contract.
-For example, if the publisher owes royalties on the first book and have not paid, you do not want to be obligated to them for the second book.
+- Make sure the option can be exercised only if the publisher is not in breach of the publishing contract.
+For example, if the publisher owes royalties on the first book and has not paid, you do not want to be obligated to them for the second book.

-– Decide if you want the clause to be exercisable even if the first book has gone out of print.
+- Decide if you want the option clause to be exercisable even if the first book has gone out of print.

 8. Consultation and Approvals

 An author often wants the right to consult on the title, jacket copy, and cover.
 New authors might be able to get consultation rights.
 Famous authors can sometimes get approval rights.
-(Consultation = the publisher must get the author’s input before publication; Approval = the publisher must get the author’s approval before publication).

 A publishing contract will have a huge impact on your writing career and your wallet.
 So why not make the best of it.
 Do your homework and be informed so you can negotiate favorable terms in your publishing contract before signing.
 If you do not, you may be shackled to a contract that is damaging to both your artistic and financial future.
-Need more information on publishing contracts?
-There are many resources to help in that regards – The Writer’s Legal Guide by Murray and Crawford, and The Writer’s Legal Companion by Bunnin and Beren.

 Legal Disclaimer: This information is provided for educational purposes only.
 Use the resources above to find and consult a qualified lawyer in your jurisdiction for all legal opinions for your specific situation.
 See the disclaimer link in the footer of our website for more information.